 Notice of Status.
 The defendant must file a notice in the Supreme Court advising the Court of the status of the proceeding if a petition is not filed:

-no later than 12 months after counsel is appointed; or
+within 12 months after counsel is appointed; or

-if the defendant is proceeding without counsel, no later than 12 months after the notice is filed or the court denies the defendant’s request for appointed counsel, whichever is later.
+if the defendant is proceeding without counsel, within 12 months after the notice is filed or the court denies the defendant’s request for appointed counsel, whichever is later.

-The defendant must file a status report in the Supreme Court every 60 days until a petition is filed
+The defendant must file a status report in the Supreme Court every 60 days until a petition is filed.

 Noncapital Cases.